lejogs/lejogs.github.io/_posts/2014-09-12-The-aftermath.md

 we were waking up as the train rolled into Euston and the whole adventure/experience/ordeal almost seemed like a distant dream in the chilly morning London air.
-With a brief interlude for Jacko as he made a superhuman effort to play his best friend down the aisle, we all spent the weekend doing a sum total of not very much, as we ate, sat and slept our way back to some sense of normality.
+With a brief interlude for Jacko as he made a superhuman effort to play his friend down the aisle, we all spent the weekend doing a sum total of not very much, as we ate, sat and slept our way back to some sense of normality.
 I had allowed myself a few days to recover before returning to New York and so was able to catch up with Rich